TutorialsAndroid/AppXUpdater/README.md

 ## AppXUpdater

 <p align="center">Android Library that checks for updates on Google Play, GitHub, Amazon, F-Droid or your own server.
 This library notifies your apps' updates by showing a Material dialog, Snackbar or notification.
-Check out the <a href="https://github.com/javiersantos/AppUpdater/wiki">wiki</a>.</p>

 ## How to include
 Add the repository to your project **build.gradle**: